Prevalence of tobacco use

 Prevalence of tobacco use is reported by the World Health Organization (WHO), which focuses on cigarette smoking due to reported data limitations.
 Smoking has therefore been studied more extensively than any other form of consumption.

-Smoking is generally five times more prevalent among men than women; however, the gender gap differs across countries and is smaller in younger age groups.
-In developed countries smoking rates for men have peaked and have begun to decline, and also started to stall or decline for women.
+Smoking is globally five times more prevalent among men than women; however, the gender gap is narrower in developed countries and in younger age groups.
+Among developed nations, smoking rates for both men and women have begun to decline.
 Smoking prevalence has changed little since the mid-1990s, before which time it declined in English-speaking countries due to the implementation of tobacco control.
-However, the number of smokers worldwide has increased from 721 million in 1980 to 967 million in 2012 and the number of cigarettes smoked increased from 4.96 trillion to 6.25 trillion due to population growth.
+However, the number of smokers worldwide has increased from 721 million in 1980 to 967 million in 2012, and the number of cigarettes smoked increased from 4.96 trillion to 6.25 trillion due to population growth.

-In Western countries, smoking is more prevalent among populations with mental health problems, with alcohol and drug problems, among criminals, and among the homeless.
+In Western countries, smoking is more prevalent among populations with mental health problems, with alcohol and drug problems, among criminals, among the working poor, and among the homeless.
 In 2002, about 20% of young teens (aged 13–15) smoked worldwide.
 80,000 to 100,000 children begin smoking every day.
 Half of those who begin smoking in adolescent years are projected to go on to smoke for 15 to 20 years.

 One of the targets of the Sustainable Development Goal 3 of the United Nations (to be achieved by 2030) is to "Strengthen the implementation of the World Health Organization Framework Convention on Tobacco Control in all countries, as appropriate."
 The indicator that is used to measure progress is the prevalence of tobacco use.

 Background

 WHO states that "Much of the disease burden and premature mortality attributable to tobacco use disproportionately affect the poor".
 Of the 1.22 billion smokers, 1 billion of them live in developing or transitional economies.
 Rates of smoking have leveled off or declined in the developed world.
 In the developing world, tobacco consumption is rising by 3.4% per year as of 2002.

-The WHO in 2004 projected 58.8 million deaths to occur globally, from which 5.4 million are tobacco-attributed, and 4.9 million as of 2007.
+The WHO in 2004 projected 58.8 million deaths to occur globally, of which 5.4 million were tobacco-attributed, and 4.9 million as of 2007.
 As of 2002, 70% of the deaths are in developing countries.

 One of the targets of the Sustainable Development Goal 3 of the United Nations (to be achieved by 2030) is to "Strengthen the implementation of the World Health Organization Framework Convention on Tobacco Control in all countries, as appropriate."
 The indicator that is used to measure progress is the "age-standardized prevalence of current tobacco use among persons aged 15 years and older".